-If a person or business is required to register with the commission and does not do so, it cannot continue supplying and/or selling electricity to customers in Victoria.
-If the person or business continues to sell or supply electricity without obtaining a licence or registering with the commission, it will be committing an offence under Victorian law.26
+If an exempt person or business is required to register with the commission and does not do so, it cannot continue supplying and/or selling electricity to customers in Victoria.
+If the exempt person or business continues to sell or supply electricity without obtaining a licence or registering with the commission, it will be committing an offence under Victorian law.

-26 Refer to the General Exemption Order 2017 and sections 16 and 17 of the Electricity Industry Act 2000.
+&lt;sup>26 Refer to the General Exemption Order 2017 and sections 16 and 17 of the Electricity Industry Act 2000.